 The best English translation of my French job title is “adjunct professor,” which seems much too fancy, considering my lack of advanced degree.
 Based on what I hear from other lecteurs and lectrices, the position varies somewhat from university to university but, in a coquille de noix, I’m a teaching member of the English department at a French university and also have a hand in some of the language programming and administration.

 I honestly didn’t know what to expect before I took this job, so I thought I’d post my experience to help future lecteurs/lectrices figure out what they’re getting into (I previously posted about the process of applying for this type of job, here).

 First off, I’ve been extremely lucky to happen upon my situation.
 I work at a very selective, international engineering university, so my students are worldly, intellectually curious, intelligent, and motivated.
 (This is not to say that this wouldn’t be the case at a less-competitive school or that my students are never a pain in the ass.
 It’s just that this is France, where education is relatively affordable, so even getting a masters degree is not much of a financial risk.
 Most universities are not that stringent in their admission requirements, and the application process feels like a bit of a joke when compared to the frenzy of its American counterpart.
-My university is a one of the “Grandes Écoles,” France’s set of elite universities, which means that most students who attend truly want to be there and have worked their asses off to get through tighter requirements).
+My university, however, is a one of the “Grandes Écoles,” France’s set of elite universities, which means that most students who attend truly want to be there and have worked their asses off to clear a higher bar).
 I have none of the bizarre disciplinary issues some of my lecteur/lectrice friends at other universities do, and I’m free to challenge and exchange ideas with my students in a way that makes my place in the classroom feel more collaborative than authoritarian.
 I’ve had very few HR-related problems (some of my friends at other universities have had issues with late payments and reimbursements), and aside from some Crazytown workplace drama that has very little to do with me, my coworkers are reasonable and friendly.